katnastou/s800-revision-docs/index.md

 ### Detailed guidelines

-1. Complex formation relations are only annotated between two different protein mentions.
-In particular, statements such as “homodimerization of A” __are not annotated__
+1. Complex formation relations can be annotated between two different protein mentions, but also between the same mentions, when the masked entities could be viewed as two different entities, [e.g.](http://ann.turkunlp.org:8088/index.xhtml#/string-relation-corpus/physical-interaction-dbs-abstracts-01/25588830?focus=sent~7).
+However, statements such as “homodimerization of A” __are not annotated__ as _Complex formation_
 2. Complexes of more than two proteins are annotated by creating __all binary relations__ between the components
 3. Nominalized expressions (“interaction of A and B”, “A/B interaction”) and noun phrases with __any surface word__ that can be understood as implying the existence of a complex (“A/B complex”, “A/B heterodimer”) are __annotated__ as expressing complex formation relations.
-However, in the absence of any such word, text such as “A/B” is not annotated.
+However, __in the absence of any such word__, text such as “A/B” is not annotated.
 The text A-B will be annotated based on the understanding of the annotator from the entire context (abstract or paragraph) and not based on former biological knowledge.
-Exception: Sentences like “A is phosphorylated in vitro using B/C (or B-C)” where B is a kinase and C is a cyclin will be annotated as B_complex_formation_C and we will check the error rate in this specific subproblem
 ~~~ ann
 direct inhibition of NFATp/AP-1 complex formation by a nuclear hormone receptor
 T1	GGP 21 26	NFATp
 T2	GGP 27 31	AP-1
 R1	Complex_formation Arg1:T1 Arg2:T2
 ~~~
+Exception: Sentences like “A is phosphorylated in vitro using B/C (or B-C)” where B is a kinase and C is a cyclin have been annotated as "B_complex_formation_C".
+These can be revertes or we can check the error rate in this specific subproblem.
-5. __Fusion proteins__ should be treated as one entity for the purposes of annotation and during the creation of the training dataset.
-These should get an annotator’s note: __Fusion__
+5. __Fusion proteins__ should be treated as two entities for the purposes of annotation and during the creation of the training dataset.
+These should get an _Entity Attribute_: __Fusion__
   * Note: Due to the inability of marking discontinuous entities, some Fusion proteins have received the Note: __Fusion, discontinuous__ in sentences, example from [11713274](http://ann.turkunlp.org:8088/index.xhtml#/string-relation-corpus/physical-interaction-dbs-abstracts-01/11713274?focus=sent~10)
 ~~~ ann
 full-length NRIF3 fused to the DNA-binding domain of Gal4